oracle-samples/oracle-timesten-samples/containers/README_quickstart.md

         ...
         $

-    When prompted, enter your credentials for the Oracle Container Registry (required in order to pull the base image for the container).
+    When prompted, enter your Oracle account name and Oracle Container Registry authentication token (required to pull the base image).
 Wait for the build to complete.
 It only takes a short time.

 ## Running the container